Software-Knife-and-Tool/mu/README.md

  The **NTESTS** environment variable (defaults to 20) controls how many passes are included in a single test run.

-On a modern Core I7 CPU at 3+ GHz, the default performance tests take around 15 minutes of elapsed time.
+On a modern Core I7 CPU at 3+ GHz, the performance tests take around 30 minutes of elapsed time.
 See the *mux* usage section for the equivalent *mux*  `bench` command.

 ```
 % make -C tests/performance base